johnpcarter/c8y-ios-lib/README.md

-Using Xcode 11 go to File > Swift Packages > Add Package Dependency Paste the project URL: https://github.com/johnpcarter/c8y-ios-lib Click on next and select the project target
+Using Xcode 11 go to File > Swift Packages > Add Package Dependency Paste the project URL: https://github.com/johnpcarter/c8y-ios-lib Click on next and select the project target, set minimum version to latest branch

 Now you can import your dependencies e.g.:
 ```